🎉 Try the public beta of the new docs site at algolia.com/doc-beta! 🎉

 Guides / Algolia AI

-• Automatic filtering and boosting on predicted categories without writing extra code to help increase the relevance of your user’s results
+• Automatic filtering and boosting improves the relevance of results without writing code.

 Send click and conversion events

 Once you’ve entered your facets, click Save to start the model-building process.
-Depending on the number of categories and traffic, this can take a few minutes to half an hour.
+Depending on the number of categories and traffic, this can take several minutes to half an hour.

 1